-Prosecutor General Kravchenko’s father obtained Russian citizenship in 2023 – media
+Media reported that Prosecutor General Kravchenko’s father obtained Russian citizenship in 2023.
+Prosecutor General’s Office comments on situation (updated)

-The father of Prosecutor General Ruslan Kravchenko has Russian citizenship.
+The father of Prosecutor General Ruslan Kravchenko holds Russian citizenship.
+The head of the Prosecutor General’s Office has commented on the situation.

-This was reported by Maryna Bohuslavets, head of the Anti-Corruption Center Mezha, Censor.NET reports.
+The discovery of Russian citizenship held by Kravchenko’s father was reported by Martyna Bohuslavets, head of the Anti-Corruption Center "Mezha", Censor.NET reports.

 Details